Leibniz-HBI/Instagramnetworker/README.md

 It will automatically take all the information within the delivered pipfile and install these credentials within your personal environment.

 **4.** Download the needed geckodriver for your operating sysrem,  from the geckodriver folder wihtin this repo.
-Make sure to ave the file in the same folder as the main.py file.
+Make sure to save the file in the same folder as the main.py file.

 **5.** After installing your environment, you can open the static_data_file.py with a text editor of your choice.
 In this file you will need to provide your login credentials and essentially: the initial user account to start with and the amount of followers/followings you want to look at.
 Taken together these 5 lines need your attention: